algorismes/algorismes.github.io/_pages/research.md

 I'm always interested to receive PhD student applications, so feel free to email me with any questions.

 ## PostDoc Interns
-+ [Jordi Mur] Trained as a physicist, specializing in quantum technology (measurement, computing) and non-equilibrium statistical mechanics.
++ **Jordi Mur**.
+Trained as a physicist, specializing in quantum technology (measurement, computing) and non-equilibrium statistical mechanics.
 He is currently developing data science tools for quantifying causal relationships in areas of technological innovation and public policy evaluation.

 ## Present PhD Students
 + [Guillem Pascual](https://github.com/gpascualg), Universitat de Barcelona.
 Working on Road Detection from Remote Sensing Images.
 Co-direction with S.Seguí (UB).